OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/minimize-migration-time.md

 ## RAM, RAM and more RAM

 The migrator is a memory-hungry process.
-Allocate (possibly temporarily) the machine which will execute the migrator process as much memory as possible.
+Allocate the machine which will execute the migrator process as much memory as possible.
 The more memory is available, the faster the process will run.

 As a rule-of-thumb:

-- If your .octobak file is > 500MB, allow at least 16GB of RAM
+- If your .octobak file is >500MB, allow at least 16GB of RAM
 - If your .octobak file is >1GB, allow at least 32GB of RAM

+This RAM is only required for the migration, and can be deallocated once it is complete.

 ## No Logs